kubeflow/examples/xgboost/README.md

  * Model Serving

 ### Kubeflow Setup
 In this part you will setup Kubeflow on an existing Kubernetes cluster.
-Chekout the Kubeflow [setup guide](https://github.com/kubeflow/kubeflow#setup).
+Checkout the Kubeflow [setup guide](https://github.com/kubeflow/kubeflow#setup).

 ### Data Preparation
-Data preparation goes here
+Download the dataset from the [Kaggle competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).

 ### Model Training
 Model training goes here